Get,

 Food Sources Of Calcium For Your Bones

-How Much Calcium Does our Body Need?
+How Much Calcium Does Our Body Need?

-The recommended daily intake of calcium –
+The recommended daily intake of calcium4:

-• Adults (men and women) – 1,000 mg per day
+• Adults (men and women): 1,000 mg per day

-• Women over 50 years of age – 1,200 mg per day
+• Women over 50 years of age: 1,200 mg per day

-• Old age group over 70 years old – 1,200 mg per day
+• Old age group over 70 years old: 1,200 mg per day

-• Children aged 4–18 – 1,300 mg per day
+• Children aged 4 to 18: 1,300 mg per day

-Calcium-rich Food Sources
+The Best Calcium-rich Food Sources

 1. Milk

 When it comes to calcium absorption, not all foods are created equal.
 Dairy products and fortified foods have a higher absorption rate of about 30%, while certain compounds in plants can decrease absorption by forming indigestible salts with calcium.
-For instance, spinach has a much lower absorption rate of 5%, compared to milk at 27%.
+For instance, spinach has a much lower absorption rate of 5%, compared to milk at 27%11.

 Dr. Rajeev Singh, BAMS